rackerlabs/support-how-to/content/how-to/exchange/manage-distribution-lists-in-exchange/index.md

 product_url: exchange
 ---

-When you create a distribution list in Hosted Microsoft Exchange, you are generating a group of email addresses.
+When you create a distribution list in Hosted Microsoft&reg; Exchange, you are generating a group of email addresses.
 When someone sends an email to that email address, the email is automatically sent to all the members of the distribution list.
 These members can be mailboxes within the domain, contacts outside of the